Erika Caputo

 Just like hair color and lash extensions, hair extensions require maintenance.

-Sleeping: Brush hair before sleeping.
+Sleeping: To avoid tangles, do not go to bed with wet hair.
+Brush hair before sleeping.
 Sleep on satin pillowcase or in a satin hat to keep hair health and tangle free.
-If you don't have those, you can lightly braid to avoid tangling.
+If you don't have those, you can lightly braid to help with tangling.

 Swimming: Swimming can damage the integrity of the hair extensions.
 But if swimming is a must, there are methods that stay in place (although hair may need to be replaced more often).
+Apply leave in conditioner like Keracolor Purify Plus before swimming.
+To keep hair dry, use a swim turban by You Go Natural.

 ***Sunscreens cause discoloration in blonde extensions.
 Use only Mineral sunblock/sunscreen with titanium dioxide, zinc, or both